Cold Plunge for Mental Health: Anxiety and Depression Benefits

 Real-World Impact: What Users Report

 - A 2020 study published in Lifestyle Medicine found that participants who practiced regular cold water immersion reported significant reductions in symptoms of depression and anxiety after just a few weeks.
+This suggests that the benefits are cumulative, meaning the more consistent you are, the more stable your mood becomes.

 Why It Works Beyond the Physiology